cfw-guide/dsi.cfw.guide/_pages/en_US/installing-unlaunch-(tempnand).md

 11. Click the second note.
 12. Click on the Flipnote frog icon in the bottom left
 13. Click on the film roll icon.
-14. Click on the single right arrow (the next to last arrow icon) two times
+14. **USA/EUR/AUS:** Click on the single right arrow (the next to last arrow icon) two times
   - You will see a new frame be created
+15. Based on your region, do the following:
-15. Click on the paste button exactly 122 times.
+  - **USA:** Click on the paste button exactly 122 times.
+  - **EUR/AUS:** Click on the paste button exactly 2 times.
+  - **JPN:** Click on the paste button.
-16. Select "Erase" and then "Paste"
+16. **USA/EUR/AUS:** Select "Erase" and then "Paste"
-  - This should launch fwTool
+  - This will launch HBMenu
+17. Navigate to `fwtool.nds`, and press (A)
+  - fwTool will appear
-17. Select "Restore `nand_dsi.bin`"
+18. Select "Restore `nand_dsi.bin`"
   - This will take a few minutes
-18. After it has finished, power off your console
+19. After it has finished, power off your console

-Your console should now have Unlaunch installed.
-With Unlaunch installed, your system now has primitive brick protection, unless the launcher’s TMD file is destroyed.
-Unlaunch has protections that should prevent this from happening, and HiyaCFW uses your SD card as the DSi’s NAND, making your system theoretically unbrickable.
+With Unlaunch installed, your system now has primitive brick protection, unless the launcher's TMD file is destroyed.
+Unlaunch has protections that should prevent this from happening, and HiyaCFW uses your SD card as the DSi's NAND, adding a very resilient layer of brick protection.

 Continue to [Installing HiyaCFW](installing-hiyacfw) {: .notice--info}